 Laura scooped a water sample from a pond near Clear Lake in California.
 The sample contained several larval forms of insects and a few tadpoles.
-She'd been studying under Professor Clark all semester, studying invasive species in water resevoirs.
-She no longer needed a field guide to indentify the tadpoles in her sample as Rana catesbeiana, or the American bullfrog.
+She'd been studying under Professor Clark all semester, studying invasive species in water reservoirs.
+She no longer needed a field guide to identify the tadpoles in her sample as Rana catesbeiana, or the American bullfrog.
 She cataloged the tadpoles from the sample and identified mosquito and damselfly larvae.
 Her lab notebook contained data from the last three weeks where she'd also identified crayfish, trout, bluegill, catfish, leopard frogs, red-eared sliders, and water snakes.

 Professor Clark joined her a few minutes later carrying a large bullfrog he'd fished up from the pond.
 "Check this guy out!"